Jawline August 30, 2019

 1 Hr., 39 Mins.

-interacting with fans through the screen, Austyn needs to grab a promotional photo in this particular instance.
+through the screen, Austyn needs to grab a promotional photo in this particular instance.
 The setting is decidedly unglamorous — he chooses a nameless brick wall on the corner of his hometown, the minute Kingsport, Tennessee.
 But Austyn, being the focus, knows that location doesn’t matter all that much.
 It’s about him taking center stage.
 He soon realizes, though, that what he wants at that moment cannot be achieved: his friend is decidedly not a good photographer.
 After striking several poses, Austyn gives up and concludes that he’ll have to get a selfie some other time and place.

 It wouldn’t be quite right to call Austyn an “influencer.”
 It wouldn’t be quite right to call him a wannabe influencer, either: he does have a number of “fans” (at least at the start of the movie).
 Later, we’ll watch as he chats, predominantly with teenage girls, online.
 He has a little camera station in the corner of his bedroom.
-On YouNow, where he often trends high on #boys, squeal at just about every word he utters.
+On YouNow, where he often trends high on #boys, his small legion of fans squeal at just about every word he utters.
 I wondered: why?
 It’s cheekbones and the proclivity to say, “you’re beautiful,” I guess.
 And the light, once-in-a-while messing up of the otherwise perfectly coiffed hair.
 Despite some of the outward perfections, there is a much-more-noticeable un-self-awareness on the part of Austyn that makes it clear, from the start, that any victories he sees early on will be ephemeral.

 Growing up in the social-media age, Austyn knows that fame can be attained by anyone.
 But, being a small-town 16-year-old, he doesn’t understand that many of his online-famous peers tend to have a “talent” or “brand,” however frivolous, to help them boost their platform.
 (Some, even if appearing vastly unfunny to older generations, could be considered comedians; others can so sagaciously control their image that they might be considered models.)